And1deng/Spell_Slinger/README.md

 Once the play area is made, the walls are generated along the edges, determined by a bitmask in WALL_MASK_MAP.
 Each wall would check its neighbors to determine which wall is needed to best encapsulate the area.

 ### State Machines
 The game and entities are controlled through state machines.
-The StateMachine class caches instances of new states to void unnecessary re-instantiation of states when there are state changes.
+The StateMachine class caches instances of new states to avoid unnecessary re-instantiation of states when there are state changes.
 BaseState defines the main interface between all the states.
 EntityIdleState, EntityWalkState, EntityAttackState, and EntityDeathState define all the shared entity behavior and are inherited and expanded upon for specific player or enemy behavior.

 ### Entity and Attack Definitions
 Spells, enemies, and attacks are all defined in attack_definitions.lua and entity_definitions.lua to be easily modifiable as needed.
 Adding new spells, enemies, or attacks requires only a small modification in the code and a new entry in these definition files.
 The onCast (for player) or onFire(for enemies) allows the projectile definitions to be defined uniquely.

 ### Enemy AI
-As of now, there are two AI behavior implementated and defined in an ai_profile field.
+Two AI profiles are implemented and defined in an ai_profile field.
 BaseEnemyAI handles the patrolling behavior that all enemies utilize.
 BaseEnemyAggroAI is a more advanced version that has enemies patrol when the player is not in range, but chase or attack when the player is.

 ### Spell Casting
 Spells are cast through a three-key directional input sequence within a timeout window of 2 seconds.
 These inputs are stored in a rolling buffer that is compared to the spells defined in ATTACK_DEFS in the attack_definitions.lua file.
 Once a valid sequence is found, it enters a windup period and is cast once the delay is finished.
 The delay is included for balancing and preventing the spamming of high-damage spells

 ### Auto Aim
 Since the player will be using the arrow keys and WASD, the spells are aimed automatically using playerGetNearestTargetVector.
-This function checkes the room for the nearest entity that is on screen and returns a direction vector towards the nearest enemy within a max range.
+This function checks the room for the nearest entity that is on screen and returns a direction vector towards the nearest enemy within a max range.
 If no valid targets are present, the spell is cast in the player's facing direction instead.

+### Enemy Wave System
+Enemies are spawned in waves that increase in difficulty.
+In PlayState.lua, a random enemy are selected between three types and spawned based on declared amounts in constants.lua.
+After a specified amount of waves, the amount of enemies spawned increases by a set amount and aim to overwhelm the player.
+Each enemy type carries a point_value defined in entity_definitions.lua.
+When killed, a callback passed from PlayState into Room at initialization increments the score, keeping scoring logic decoupled from the room.

 ## Requirements

-Windows
-LOVE2D
+LÖVE2D 11.x
+Windows, macOS, or Linux

 ## Build Instructions
 Open the root file in the terminal and run "love ."